nationalparkservice/symbol-library/README.md

 [![Circle CI](https://circleci.com/gh/nationalparkservice/npmap-symbol-library.svg?style=svg)](https://circleci.com/gh/nationalparkservice/npmap-symbol-library)

 National Park Service [map symbols](http://www.nps.gov/hfc/carto/map-symbols.cfm) optimized for the web.
-Read more about this project on the [NPS maps website](http://www.nps.gov/maps/tools/symbol-library/).
+View the complete set and read more about this project and on the [NPS maps website](http://www.nps.gov/maps/tools/symbol-library/).

 ## New symbols

 Add requests for new symbols as an [issue](https://github.com/nationalparkservice/npmap-symbol-library/issues/new).
-Newly developed symbols will be bundled into periodic releases.
+Starting in 2018, newly developed symbols will be added to the `src/standalone` directory and bundled into periodic releases.
+Symbol development for NPMap Builder will be temporarily suspended until that application is rewritten to pull symbols from the `standalone` directory.
 A more detailed release checklist can be found [here](https://github.com/nationalparkservice/npmap-symbol-library/wiki/Symbol-Library-release-checklist).

 ## Versioning